React Native vs. Flutter: What to Pick for Your Next Project?

 App That Works with The Camera, File System, Fingerprints

 Both of these mobile app development frameworks use plugins to access camera, filesystem, or fingertips hardware.
 The only difference from Flutter is that React Native uses a JS part alongside the native one.
 With RN, there may be performance lags when you need to add logic into each frame.

 As React Native uses the bridge to pass the data from native and JS thread, this can affect the performance of the app built for the purpose.
 Live data with Flutter is compiled without any intermediate layers.
 All in all, an RN app will be slower than a Flutter app.

 Almost ⅓ of software developers used cross-platform tools and frameworks, as of 2019.
 Taking into account this data, the future of cross-platform mobile development looks promising.
 As the technology and tools mature, they can help create beautiful apps faster and with better usability and save on development costs.
 That is why we strongly believe that React Native and Flutter are not going to wind things down.

 And here is what our developers say about the prospects of both the frameworks:

-RN has been developed by Facebook (and is vastly used by Microsoft) while Flutter is a Google’s creation with all that it implies.
-As they’ve become direct competitors, I think they’ll continue coexisting together in the same way as React & Vue do now.
+RN has been developed by Facebook (and is vastly used by Microsoft) while Flutter is a Google's creation with all that it implies.
+As they've become direct competitors, I think they'll continue coexisting together in the same way as React and Vue do now.

 Thus, it turns out that React Native and Flutter have a future and we don't doubt that fact.
 As for now, it is impossible to foresee which technology can become the sole leader in cross-platform mobile development.
 Yet, Flutter is growing extremely fast and serves as a serious opponent to React Native and its years' long hegemony.